Middle income fallacy for city R-S zoned housing projects

-This article has been submitted to as a letter to the Planning Commission, in advance of its study session tonight about the development proposal for 851-853 4th Street West.
+This article has been submitted to as a letter to the Planning Commission, in advance of its study session regarding the development proposal for 851-853 4th Street West.
 This is the hospital South Lot residential development, by DeNova Homes which at its south borders West MacArthur St.

 The property is 2.7 acres.
 The area is designated Sonoma Residential or “R-S” zoned.
 R-S zoning usually applies to lots at least three acres in size.
 Max density is 22 units.
 20 primary units are proposed, with eight accessory dwelling units (formerly known as cabins.)
 The eight accessory units are excluded from density calculations under state law.